Phoebe-Jao/shopping-cart/README.md

 - ✅ Built with React JS
 - ✅ Styled using Tailwind CSS
 - ✅ Custom font and color palette
-- ✅ Clean, modern UI
+- ✅ Clean and simple UI